EYFS Maths worksheets by School Year

 This practical and fun activity will enable your child to measure the snakes with string and compare the lengths using mathematical language.

-This worksheet encourages your child to think about subtracting one from ten with the use of pictures.
+This worksheet encourages your child to think about and draw the journey they take to school with sense of 'aerial perspective'.

 A simple number- and object-matching worksheet to help your child practise their first maths skills.